Michiel Hoogeveen: Politics

 In 2022, during a period of high inflation, Hoogeveen blamed high government spending and monetary policy.
-He also continued to criticize the West's approach towards North Korea; he said denuclearization of North Korea would not be achieved through directly demanding it.
+He represented the European Parliament in negotiations over reforms of European Long Term Investment Funds, and he became shadow rapporteur on a proposal by the European Commission to introduce a digital euro.
+Hoogeveen opposed the latter, calling it "a solution looking for a problem".
+He said it could cause confusion, undermining trust in the financial system, and he raised concerns about a possible bank run.
+He was rapporteur on a regulation mandating that money transfers between European banks take no longer than ten seconds.
+Besides, Hoogeveen continued to criticize the West's approach towards North Korea; he said denuclearization of North Korea would not be achieved through directly demanding it.
 He instead proposed to normalize relations such that they would feel safe to lower their defenses.

+Hoogeveen ran for re-election in June 2024 as JA21's lead candidate.
+The party's vote share of 0.65% was insufficient to secure a seat in the European Parliament, and Hoogeveen's term ended on 15 July 2024.

 Personal life

 While a Member of the European Parliament, Hoogeveen moved from Leiden to nearby Oegstgeest.